What is Medicines Optimisation?

-We can all play a part in supporting medicines optimisation ....whether as a patient, carer, teacher, community worker, health or social care staff, it is all about person-centred care.
+We can all play a part in supporting medicines optimisation ....whether as a patient, carer, teacher, community worker, health or social care staff, it is all about supporting patients as individuals (also see person-centred care page).

-The Royal Pharmaceutical Society provide guidance - Medicines Optimisation: Helping patients to make the most of medicines.
+The Royal Pharmaceutical Society, the professional body for pharmacists provides the following guidance - Medicines Optimisation: Helping patients to make the most of medicines.
 This good practice guidance has been developed for a range of healthcare professionals.
-The key components to acheive improved patient outcomes are understanding the patient's experience, evidence based choice of medicines, ensuring medicines use is as safe as possible and making medicines optimisation part of routine practice.
+The key components to achieve improved patient outcomes are understanding the patient's experience, evidence based choice of medicines, ensuring medicines use is as safe as possible and making medicines optimisation part of routine practice.
 The patient is central to achieving the best care with their medicines.

 Understand the patient’s experience

 There are a wide range of resources to help you support patients with their medicines.
 Paitents and carers should be involved in their care with medicines.
 HEE is committed to ensuring that the patient and public voice is at the centre of what we do.
 Putting patients at the heart of the education, training and workforce planning process will ensure a better connection between the decisions and investments we make and the quality of care and experience patients.